kumu/docs/advanced-guides/sna-network-mapping.md

 # SNA / Network Mapping

-Looking to better understand the networks you're a part of?
-Wish you had a tool that didn't require a PhD to use effectively?

-With Kumu, you can create beautiful and engaging network maps with ease.
-Add photos of the people in your network to bring your map to life.
-Color or size using data like sector, level of influence, and more.
-Attributes can be stored for both elements and connections (allowing you to store things like type and strength for connections and bring that data to life through width and color).

 This guide walks you through the basics of network anaysis using Kumu.
 We'll walk through four parts:

 1. Creating a project